The Beginning-The inspiration behind Love Support Unite

 Nina is a Project Manager and one of our original founders.
 She studied at de Montfort University in Leicester and graduated with a degree in Marketing & Business.
 These days Nina spends a lot of time at the projects she manages in Malawi.
 She is incredibly hard working and inspires all around her.
 Her selflessness and her determination have enabled her to really change lives in Malawi.

 Nina got involved with Tilinanu Orphanage in 2009 and is now a Trustee of Tilinanu.
 She developed the idea of using LoveSpecs as a fundraising platform for Love Support Unite Africa Foundation.
 She and her sister – Alice Pulford – have grown the charity to where it is now in 2018.

 Nina is inspired by the life changing possibilities of permaculture and sustainability.

 Alice is the cornerstone of the whole organisation.
 She is the founder and also a Trustee of Tilinanu Orphanage as well as a founder of Love Support Unite Africa Foundation.

 Today Alice also works as a Project Manager and Fundraiser for Love Support Unite Africa Foundation and is instrumental in driving the reach of LoveSpecs through festivals in the EU.

 She’s an inspiration to so many people and has incredible energy and vision.
 She started Tilinanu Orphanage with Mercy in 2009 when she was only 19.

-Gift is one of our Directors based in Malawi and head of the Tilnanu Orphnage and the son of Mercy Mkandawire, co founder of Tilinanu.
+Gift is our Malawian Project Manager and also head of the Tilnanu Orphanage.
+He is also the son of Mercy Mkandawire, and co-founder of Tilinanu.
 He is fully dedicated to making a success of all our projects in Malawi.
 He is a true precious gem.